Skip to main content

 Subsidy and tax

-In Ireland, the purchase of a new e-car is eligible for a premium of up to €5,000.
-Vehicles with a list price of up to €60,000 are eligible.
+In Ireland, the purchase of a new electric car is subsidised with a bonus of up to €3,500.
+Vehicles with a list price of €14,000 to €60,000 are eligible.

-In the case of registration tax, e-cars receive a reduction of up to €5,000.
-The lowest rate of vehicle tax applies (120 €).
+Electric Vehicles (price up to €40,000) receive a reduction of up to €5,000 in registration tax.
+The lowest rate of motor vehicle tax applies (€120).

 Charging

-The country's largest provider is Orka náttúrunnar.
+The largest provider in the country is Orka náttúrunnar.

 Parking